CossackPyra/XtremePush_Android/readme.md

 ##How to include the library
 ==========================

-1. Add xtremepush-lib.jar to your project build path.
-	Marge res/ folder with your project' files (string.xml, drawable, raw etc) Marge libs/ folder with your project and add there to build path
+1. Merge res/ folder with your project' files (string.xml, drawable, raw etc).
+Merge libs/ folder with your project and add there to build path.
+This will automatically generate xtremepush-lib.jar which needs to be added to your project build path.
+You will find the JAR under XtremePush_lib folder.

 2. In the main activity initialize the PushConnector fragment.
-"Main activity" it's an activity on which you want alerts appear:
+"Main activity" is the activity on which you want alerts to appear:

         private PushConnector pushConnector;